Orientation Transfer Students

 While the FYR is geared towards first-years, you are certainly welcome to attend.
 Some transfers have participated in the past, and we welcome their perspective and maturity.

 Eligibility for parking permit privileges is primarily based on class standing.
 If you have junior or senior class standing, you are eligible for a parking permit.
-If you have sophomore class standing, you may request a sophomore permit.
-Be advised, though, that Sophomore permits are very limited; so if you get a Sophomore permit, you are very lucky!
+If you have sophomore class standing, you may request a restricted permit.
+Be advised, though, that restricted permits are very limited, and having sophomore class standing does not guarantee that you will be able to get a restricted permit.
 For more information on parking permit eligibility, please click here.

 Briana transferred Spring semester of her freshman year from San Francisco State University.
 She’s majoring in music, but she’s been able to take a lot of the math and science courses here, too, which she loves.